 Predental Work.
-Since very few students are accepted by the Indiana University School of Dentistry with the minimum of two years of predental courses (unless they have a B average or better), the suggested predental curriculum is built around a three-year and, in many cases, a four-year program.
+Since very few students are accepted by the Indiana University School of Dentistry with the minimum of two years of predental courses, the suggested predental curriculum is a three-year or, in many cases, a four-year program.
 The predental collegiate training may be taken at any accredited college or university.
 Details of courses offered in the various accredited colleges may vary, so the courses should be carefully considered when a program is planned, particularly in the field of science.
 All required science courses, for example, must always include lecture and laboratory.
 Further, it is advisable to include extra work in the area of biology.
+Additionally, courses in the social sciences, humanities, mathematics, literature, philosophy, and the arts are recommended.

-In addition to science courses, courses in the social sciences, humanities, foreign languages, in some cases mathematics, literature, philosophy, and the arts are highly recommended.
-In that the prescribed curricula do vary so greatly from college to college, students who are not certain about the arrangement of their predental work are advised to contact the Recorder, Indiana University School of Dentistry, 1121 West Michigan Street, Indianapolis, Indiana 46202.
+Since the prescribed curricula vary greatly from college to college, students who are not certain about the arrangement of their predental work are advised to contact the Recorder, Indiana University School of Dentistry, 1121 West Michigan Street, Indianapolis, Indiana 46202.
 Students who take their predental work at other schools will be required to have it evaluated to determine whether or not it has met the standards of admission of the School of Dentistry.

-The following courses are recommended as desirable electives for students attending Indiana University in Bloomington: Introductory Psychology I (Psychology P101), Greek and Latin Elements in Medical Terminology (Classics C209), Public Speaking (Speech S121), and courses listed on pages 12-13.
+The following courses are recommended as desirable electives for students attending Indiana University in Bloomington: Introductory Psychology I (Psychology P101), Greek and Latin Elements in Medical Terminology (Classics C209), Public Speaking (Speech S121), and courses listed on page 12.